BLCM/BLCMods/Borderlands 2 mods/AngrierPat/Readme.md

 The intent behind these mods is to add value and flavor to the Head Hunter packs, because I believe that they are fun tidbits of content.
 In anycase, enjoy my creations and have fun vault hunting!

+All of these Mods include Filter Tool support for your convenience!

   "Pat, I dont understand your naming conventions."
 Well look no further for an explination!
   More detailed descriptions in the mods themselves.